adobe/phased-testing/README.md

 ## Release Notes
 ### 7.0.9-SNAPSHOT
+- Consumer results can now contain the results of the PRODUCER phase (#34)
+- Storing duration and the phase in the scenario state (#36)
+- Updated Log4J to 2.17.1 to resolve security issues (#38)
-- Implemented the new select tess to run based on the producer phase (#9)
+- Implemented the new select tests to run based on the producer phase (#9)

 ### 7.0.8
 - Upgraded java version to Java 11